TransmitSecurity/ciam-expressjs-vanilla-samples/authentication-hub/README.md

 "Acme Air" airlines, and "Acme Cars" car rentals.
 To do so, the business applications will rely on a third application, the authentication hub, called "Acme Connect".

+**NOTE:** The sample is using password authentication for the authentication hub, but could be adapted to use any authentication method desired.
+Feel free to experiment and modify the `hub` application, make use of code and instructions provided in other authentication samples provided in this repo.

+**NOTE 2:** For simplicity's sake, all the apps in this samples and run on the same domain.
+In real life scenarios you would have each run in at least a separate subdomain, allowing proper state and cookies separation.

 ---

 ## Setup